Hirak67/FLAT/README.md

 # FLAT
-In this repository assignment about digit-to-word converter and Binary Complement included
+In this repository assignment about digit-to-word converter and Binary Complement is included